New volunteers are always welcome!

 Some of the tasks carried out by our volunteers:

 Front of house duties, meeting and greeting visitors and operating the small shop.
-For the Museum to be open to the public, we need two volunteers on duty for each morning or afternoon session, Monday to Saturday.
+For the Museum to be open to the public, we need four volunteers on duty for each session.
 Training and support are given, but no special skills are needed other than reliability, an interest in the Museum and in communicating with the public.

 Collections care – cataloguing, checking and photographing of museum objects in the stores, rearranging temporary displays.